libp2p/specs/relay/DCUtR.md

       - This will result in a TCP Simultaneous Connect.
 For the purpose of all protocols run on top of this TCP connection, `A` is assumed to be the client and `B` the server.
+   - For QUIC:
+      - Upon receiving the `Sync`, `A` immediately starts a direct dial to B using the addresses obtained from the `Connect` message.
+      - Upon expiry of the timer, `B` starts to send UDP packets filled with random bytes to the addresses obtained from the `Connect` message.
+         Packets should be sent in random intervals between 10 and 200 ms.
+      - This will result in a QUIC connection where `A` is the client and `B` is the server.
 6. On failure go back to step (2), reusing the same stream opened in (1).
    Inbound peers (here `B`) SHOULD retry twice (thus a total of 3 attempts) before considering the upgrade as failed.